ABOUT US

 WHAT WE DO

-The CIC's overall aim is to transform and rebuild both heritage and communities, achieving this aim by the following services & activities they offer:
+Dream Heritage's overall aim is to 'RESTORE THE RUINS'; that is to restore heritage, community, lives & the climate crisis.
+Achieving this aim by the following services & activities they offer:

 -Professional archaeological excavations & services